Debt. Ugh, what a horrible word. Can we just erase this word from the dictionary completely?

 If you carry around debt with you, then you know exactly how the sound of that word feels.
 It is stressful, it causes frustration, and it makes you want to curl up and not face reality.

-But, before you panic, consider these strategies to help you start paying down your debt, whether it is from student loans, personal missteps, or both.
+But, before you panic, consider these strategies (especially for college students) to help you start paying down your debt, whether it is from student loans, personal missteps, or both.

 1. Don’t Just Pay the Minimum

 Whether you are paying your student loan or a credit card bill, do not simply just pay the minimum.
 Of course, if you are short one month, the minimum is all that is required to keep your account in good standing, but the more you pay, the quicker you can pay down your debt.

 To ensure financial efficiency, try to send in additional money that you have instead of pulling from your savings account or your other funds.
 For example, if you plan to spend $200 on groceries, but you only spend $150, then send the extra $50 to your debt.

 While you may be rolling your eyes at the thought of couponing, you can actually save quite a bit of extra money and send that money to your loan.

 Coupons come out on a regular basis and if you take the time to match up the current coupons with store sales, you can get the items you need for next to nothing.
 This is a great way to shop and you will be able to send money to pay off your debts without actually dipping into your account.

 Some banks offer a feature where they will deposit the change from your previous purchase into your savings account to help you save up money.